web-radio-podcast-picker/app/README.md

 ___

-## Licence
+## License

     Sound card Oscilloscope | Signal Analyser Generator Copyright (C) 2025  Franck Gaspoz
-    find licence and copyright informations in files /COPYRIGHT and /LICENCE
+    find license and copyright informations in files /COPYRIGHT and /LICENCE
     contact: franck.gaspoz@gmail.com

     This program is free software; you can redistribute it and/or modify